A hunting knife has a single purpose: processing meat after a kill.

 But I’m OK with that.
-Suck it up, Buttercup.
+Suck it up, buttercup.
 And feel free to tell me why your knife deserves to be on this list.
-There are a ton of great blades in the world, and we all want to hear the story about your favorite.
+There are a ton of great blades in the world, and the GearJunkie staff wants to hear about your favorite.

 Before I get into the specifics, a word about my selections.
-I don’t like huge knives for hunting, as I feel they are more dangerous to the user when it’s dark, rainy, slippery or God-knows-what is going on.
-They are also heavier.
-I also don’t like gut-hooks as I feel a well-handled knife does the job of opening the body cavity just fine.
+I don’t like huge knives for hunting, as I feel they are more dangerous to the user when it’s dark, rainy, slippery, or God knows what else.
+They’re also heavier.
+And I don’t like gut-hooks, as I feel a well-handled knife does the job of opening the body cavity just fine.
 If that’s your bag, alright.
 It’s just not mine.